 Importance of Pallets

 Pallets are significant links in supply chains – as they connect growers, retailers, manufacturers, distributors, and transportation and logistics service providers.
-Although they are usually used only while products are in transit, their impact can be huge, as they travel hundreds of billions of miles.
+Although they are usually used only while products are in transit, their impact can be huge, as they travel billions of miles.

 Pallet types and quality have a major impact on expenses, loading and unloading processes, waste reduction, product safety and quality, and sustainability of materials.
 For example, Johnson & Johnson had to recall various medical products in 2009-2010 because they had likely been affected by a fungicide used to treat the wooden pallets carrying them.